ESPN Monday Night Football Game Analyst

 Analyst, Westwood One's Sunday Night Football

-Currently serving as a college football analyst for ABC/ESPN and a radio analyst for Westwood One's Sunday Night Football NFL coverage, Brian Griese is a former NFL quarterback who played for the Denver Broncos, Miami Dolphins, Chicago Bears and Tampa Bay Buccaneers.
+Griese recently served as a college football analyst for ABC/ESPN since 2009 and a radio analyst for Westwood One's Sunday Night Football NFL coverage, Brian Griese is a former NFL quarterback who played for the Denver Broncos, Miami Dolphins, Chicago Bears and Tampa Bay Buccaneers.
 In 2017, Griese served as the TV color analyst for three Denver Broncos preseason games which aired on KTVD Channel 20.
 Griese also served as a lead analyst for the Denver Broncos radio network from 2010-2011.

 Griese was selected in the third round of the 1998 NFL Draft by the Denver Broncos and began his professional career as a backup quarterback to Bubby Brister and John Elway.
 Griese took over the starting position in 1999 and received an invite to the 2000 Pro Bowl just one year later as the result of a 102.9 passing rating.